nomomo/Video-Element-Recorder-Userscript/README.md

 Refer to the script's `@match` sections for a comprehensive list.

 ## Known issues
-A video with a long recording time was not playing properly.
+An issue where videos recorded on certain platforms or long-recorded videos do not play properly.
 If you use ffmpeg to convert the video as shown below, the problem can be solved.
 This was written by a human😅.

 ```bat
 ffmpeg -y -i %inputFileName%.webm -analyzeduration 2147483647 -probesize 2147483647 -c:v copy -c:a copy -start_at_zero -copyts %outputFileName%.mp4